riferrei/kafka-client-metrics-to-cloudwatch-with-kip-714/README.md

 ![Multiple metric groups](/images/cloudwatch.png)

-If you want to visualize the records loaded and consumed to/from the `load-test` topic using gauges, use the graph source below on Amazon CloudWatch:
+If you want to visualize the load from the `load-test` topic using gauges, use the graph source below on Amazon CloudWatch:

 ```json
 {